The tropical non-properness set of a polynomial map: Introduction

-The \emph{virtual preimage} of a value $b\in\R$ under a tropical polynomial function $\Lambda: \R^n\to\R$, $x\mapsto\max(L_1(x),\ldots,L_r(x))$, is the set of all points in $\R^n$ at which the function $\max(L_1,\ldots,L_r,b)$ is not differentiable.
-The virtual preimage contains the (standard) preimage $\Lambda^{-1}(b)$ (equality holds only whenever $r=1$), and can be viewed as the tropicalization of the preimage of a polynomial function.
-The set $\cT_y(F)$ of a tropical polynomial map $F:=(F_1,\ldots,F_n):\R^n\to\R^n$, is defined as the intersection in $\R^n$ of all virtual preimages of $y_1,\ldots,y_n$, under the respective functions $F_1,\ldots,F_n$.
-In Figure~\ref{fig:main-example}, the virtual preimage of $a$ under $F$ from~\eqref{eq:main_example1_trop}, for example, contains the union of the orange dot with the half-line (locally represented in the window labeled by $a$), whereas $F^{-1}(a)$ is the half-line.
-A half-line $H\subset\R^n$ is said to be \emph{dictritical} if no translation of $H$ is contained in the orthant $(\R_{\leq 0})^n$.
-In other words, if a vector $\alpha$ positively spans $H$, the $\alpha$ has a positive coordinate.
+Tropical polynomials can be constructed from (classical) polynomials $\K^n\to\K$ by replacing the coefficients with their valuations and the addition/multiplication operations with their respective tropical counterparts.
+The latter are defined for any values $a,b\in\R$, as $\max(a,b)$ and $a+b$ respectively.
+In this fashion, any tropical polynomial map $f^{\trop}:\R^n\to\R^m$ can be obtained from a polynomial map $f:\K^n\to\K^m$ by replacing the polynomials with their tropical counterparts.
+We call $f^{\trop}$ the \emph{tropical map of} $f$.
+For example, the below two tropical polynomials~\eqref{eq:main_example1_trop} constitute tropical map of~\eqref{eq:main_example1}:

-\begin{definition*}[Tropical non-properness] The \emph{tropical non-properness set} $\TJF $ of a tropical polynomial map $F:\R^n\to\R^n$ is the set of all $y\in\R^n$ at which the virtual preimage contains a dicritical half-line. \end{definition*}
+The \emph{virtual preimage} of a value $y\in\R$, under a tropical polynomial function $F: \R^n\to\R$, $x\mapsto\max(L_1(x),\ldots,L_r(x))$, is the set of all points in $\R^n$ at which the function $\max(L_1,\ldots,L_r,y)$ is not differentiable.
+We use the notation $\cT_{y}(F)$ to denote the virtual preimage of $y$ under $F$.
+In general, the virtual preimage is different from the (standard) preimage $F^{-1}(y)$, and can be viewed as the tropicalization of the preimage of a polynomial function.
+If, instead, we take $F$ to be a tropical polynomial map $(F_1,\ldots,F_n):\R^n\to\R^n$, then the \emph{virtual preimage} of a point $y\in\R^n$, also written as $\cT_y(F)$, is defined to be the intersection of all virtual preimages of $y_1,\ldots,y_n$, under the respective functions $F_1,\ldots,F_n$.
+Figure~\ref{fig:main-example} illustrates an example of the virtual preimage of $(-3,-5)$ under $F$ from~\eqref{eq:main_example1_trop}; it contains the union of two orange dots with the half-line (represented in the left-most side) whereas the standard preimage $F^{-1}(-3,-5)$ is the half-line.\\